caith073/cold-test-monkey/README.md

 ## Media

-All images used are taken and stored by Rob Caithness
+All images used are taken by and stored by Robert Caithness

 ## Acknowledgements